 Once you’ve arrived at an idea, it’s time to build it.
 Most of the tool case studies I’ve shared were built in partnership/friendship between developers and marketers.

 I understand that you might not be in such a favorable situation and might also not be well-versed with programming.
-So, I suggest that you post an ad on freelance marketplaces, like Upwork.
+After you exhaust your social networks to see if anyone is up for the task, I suggest that you post an ad on freelance marketplaces, like Upwork.

 The cost of the tool can run anywhere between a few hundred to a hundred thousand dollars.
 Ask developers to submit a quote and get the ballpark estimate range for building your idea.